 Many credit cards, especially those that offer frequent flyer miles as rewards and are tailored toward travelers, offer travel insurance as one of the benefits.
+It just one of the many perks of good credit and good credit cards.

 - Lost or Damaged Luggage Insurance – As its name implies, this covers you up to a specified dollar amount if your luggage is lost or damaged on a common carrier (typically a plane, train, bus, or ship).